 Why do consultancy fees seem expensive?

 When employing a consultant, most charities pay for support based on a daily rate.
 Some groups assume that these fees are the consultant's salary!
-In fact the consultancy has to cover a wide range of costs, before paying its staff.
+In fact, the consultancy has to cover a wide range of costs, before paying its staff.
 It is also the case that most consultants can only bill half of their working time, as they must also spend time winning new business, running the consultancy and maintaining their knowledge (e.g. by attending courses and by reading widely).
-Consultancy fees actually cover the cost of the following:
+Consultancy fees need to cover the cost of the following: